sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 K8 consist of master and worker nodes:
 - Each nodes should have at least one interface connected to a network  with IP addr
-- The host should have ubique histname set and a unique mac address
+- The host should have unique hostname set and a unique mac address

 search for numeruc, programs, listening, -i - not case sensitive: